 The Miracles of Jesus: Raising the Dead

 All four canonical gospels describe the resurrection of Jesus; three of them also relate a separate occasion on which Jesus calls a dead person back to life.
-Jairus, a major patron of a synagogue, asks Jesus to heal his daughter, but while Jesus is on the way, Jairus is told his daughter has died.
-Jesus tells him she was only sleeping and wakes her with the words Talitha kumi!
+Jairus, a major synagogue patron, asks Jesus to heal his daughter, but while Jesus is on the way, Jairus is told his daughter has died.
+Jesus tells him she was only sleeping and wakes her with Talitha kumi!
 We hear about A young man, the son of a widow, is brought out for burial in Nain.
 Jesus sees her, and his pity causes him to tell her not to cry.
 Jesus approaches the coffin and tells the man inside to get up, and he does so.
 A close friend of Jesus who had been dead for four days is brought back to life when Jesus commands him to get up.

 The Miracles of Jesus: Control Over Nature